openfisca/openfisca-doc/tax_and_benefit_system.md

 Therefore you have to call at the beginning of your work, the one corresponding to your country of interest.

-#### Application : how to call the Python module
+#### Application: how to call the Python module

-For now only France system is well implemented, your first action should then be :
+For now only France system is well implemented, your first action should then be:

 ```python
 # Call module describing the French System